Apply for the Master of Faith-Based Leadership and Management (MFBLM)Apply Now

 - A candidate shall satisfy the requirements for the degree within six years of admission to the programme.

-- The research dissertation shall be assessed by at least two examiners, at least one of whom shall be external to the University.
+- The research dissertation shall be examined by at least two examiners, at least one of whom shall normally be external to the University.

 Level of Award of the Degree